wajihullahbaig/video_clustering/README.md

 Using this code you can create high lights of a video. like showing keyframes as GIFs to a user while the user hovers the mouse over an icon.

-Some resources followed to code the project are as follows
+Some resources followed to code the project are as follows;

 [video](https://sample-videos.com/video321/mp4/480/big_buck_bunny_480p_30mb.mp4)